ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   In the access token response, the "rs_cnf" and "rs_cnf2" parameters MUST NOT be included.

+If the access token request is encoded in JSON, the same as above applies, with the difference that the "rs_cnf" parameter specifies as appropriate the corresponding JSON values `true`, `false`, or `null`.

 If the AS is not able to comply in the first two cases above, then the AS MUST reject the request and MUST reply with an error response.
 The error response MUST have a response code equivalent to the CoAP code 5.00 (Internal Server Error).

 Irrespective of what "rs_cnf" specifies in the access token request, C MUST rely on the authentication credential(s) specified by the parameter "rs_cnf" or "rs_cnf2" in the access token response, as those that are used by the RS(s) to authenticate.

 If C does not currently store the authentication credential(s) of the RS(s), then the following applies:

-* C MUST NOT include the "rs_cnf" parameter specifying the CBOR simple value `null` (0xf6) in an access token request.
+* C MUST NOT include the "rs_cnf" parameter specifying the CBOR simple value `null` (0xf6) in an access token request encoded in CBOR, or the value `null` in an access token request encoded in JSON.

-* C SHOULD NOT include the "rs_cnf" parameter specifying the CBOR simple value `false` (0xf4) in an access token request.
+* C SHOULD NOT include the "rs_cnf" parameter specifying the CBOR simple value `false` (0xf4) in an access token request encoded in CBOR, or the value `false` in an access token request encoded in JSON.
 Exceptions apply if C is confident that it can later acquire and validate the authentication credential(s) of the RS(s) by other means, e.g., by using the references provided by the AS for retrieval from a trusted repository.

 # Failed Verification of Proof of Possession at the AS # {#sec-error-failed-pop}